 Take Them To A Petting Zoo

-Petting various adorable animals, need I say more?
+Petting various adorable animals, need we say more?
 In addition to the self-explanatory joys of spending time with dogs and cats and llamas, it’s healthy for you.
 Engaging in social and affectionate touch with animals, who are great companions, can do wonders for our social confidence and happiness.
 And if your kid feels self-conscious or uncool going to a petting zoo, you can always swing by your nearby pet store, or take a walk around a local dog park.
 There are plenty of options.

 Read With Them